avisheksanvas/Billvoice/README.md

 ### Google Sheets

-* Create a spreadsheet which has 2 sheets ( with names - BROAD and DETAIL ( exact ) ) with the columns as:
+* Create a spreadsheet which has 2 sheets ( with names - BROAD and DETAIL ( exact ) ) with the columns as given below.
+Lets call the spreadsheet ad <billSheet>.
 [![BillSheet1][billSheet1]]()
 [![BillSheet2][billSheet2]]()

-* Create spreadsheets per brand ( of products ) with each spreadhseet having different sheets for orders made over time as:
+* Create spreadsheets per brand ( of products ) with each spreadhseet having different sheets for orders made over time as.
+Let's call the below spreadsheet <stockSheet1>.
 [![OrderSheet][orderSheet]]()